yuno-payments/yuno-docs/docs/SDKs/ios-sdk-integrations/seamless-sdk-payment-ios.md

 )
 ```

-> 📘 UISceneDelegate
+> 🚧 UISceneDelegate
 >
-> If your app uses a `UISceneDelegate`, you must put your Yuno initialization code into your `SceneDelegate`.
+> Ensure that if your app uses a `UISceneDelegate`, the Yuno initialization code is placed within your `SceneDelegate`.

 The Seamless checkout enables you to configure the appearance of the SDK.
 It is an optional step that you configure through the class `YunoConfig`.
 To set up configurations, use the following code block to configure the available elements: